 Is The Loan Forgivable?

-The loan is forgivable if you use the loan proceeds as specified—for payroll, rent, and utilities, over an 8 week period—and if you maintain your staff and payroll.
+The loan is forgivable if you use the loan proceeds as specified — for payroll, rent, and utilities, over a 24-week period — and if you maintain your staff and payroll.
 If you have to reduce your staff or compensation, you will owe on the loan.